VoronDesign/Voron-2/README.md

 ## Updates: ##

+_Apr 17, 2016:_
+REV B Carriage is up.
+Belt tensioning every each way.
+I've cleaned up the folder to get rid of some older stuff nobody should be using now anyway.

 _Apr 15, 2016:_
 Quick update: The manual stalled out due to work on REV B of the X Carriage.
 At I started writing down the process, I became convinced belt tensioning is a thing that needs to happen.
 So I'm bringing back a version of what I had on the prototype printer.
 New carriage will also have a better way to mount a single E3D hot end, so you don't have to take apart X Carriage to remove it.